Beyoncé Delivers Instagram Gold With New Tattoos & Jewelry

 Advertisement

-Lyrics from Mars' song "24K Magic" play in the background: "Oh, chunky/ Looking for them girls with the big old hoops/ That drop it down in daisy dukes/ Yeah, them the ones I'm trying to recruit/ I'm looking at you."
-Meanwhile, followers are treated to a slideshow of Bey's jewellery, nails, and crimson dress.
+Lyrics from Mars' song "Chunky" play in the background: "Oh, chunky/ Looking for them girls with the big old hoops/ That drop it down in daisy dukes/ Yeah, them the ones I'm trying to recruit/ I'm looking at you."
+Meanwhile, followers are treated to a slideshow of Bey's jewelry, nails, and crimson dress.

 Beyoncé rocks a pair of her own "big old hoops" in the slideshow.
 They're decorated with the word "Chunky," a tribute to Mars.
 Photos show that this is the outfit she wore to his concert at Madison Square Garden on Monday.